By Fiona McKim

 The Dyson Airwrap isn’t going to be for everyone.
 There is the obvious expense to begin with, and if you are someone who wants to blast your hair dry in the most fuss-free manner possible and doesn’t like to play around with your style much, then it’s not going to suit you, either.
 Having said that, if you do like to experiment with different styles, for example drying then tonging in waves, adding volume with rollers or smoothing with a hot brush, you will very likely try the Dyson Airwrap and wonder where it has been all of your life.

 Using the Airwrap is so enjoyable you might actually start looking forward to styling your hair in the morning.
-If you go for the Airwrap Complete, you will get a total of six attachments that cover everything you can imagine doing with your 'do: A dryer attachment that essentially turns it into the Supersonic Dryer (minus the styling nozzles); 30mm and 40mm barrels to create waves of varying degrees of tightness; a round volumising brush; plus firm and soft smoothing brushes.
+If you go for the Airwrap Complete, you will get a total of six attachments that cover everything you can imagine doing with your 'do: A dryer attachment that essentially turns it into the Supersonic Dryer (minus the styling nozzles); 30mm and 40mm barrels to create waves of varying degrees of tightness; a round volumizing brush; plus firm and soft smoothing brushes.
 Each one is neatly clicked and locked into the top of the styler and the world is your hair-shaping oyster!

 It is worth pointing out that in order for the Airwrap Coanda-effect technology to work (more on that below), the curling barrels do need to be switched between left and right sides, which is a minor inconvenience but one that is more than justified by the rest of the slick user experience.

-The technology hinges on something called the Coanda effect, a hugely powerful spinning impeller within the tool that creates a pressurised flow of air to attract hair towards the attachment, wrapping it around the barrel or holding it against the brush.
+The technology hinges on something called the Coanda effect, a hugely powerful spinning impeller within the tool that creates a pressurized flow of air to attract hair towards the attachment, wrapping it around the barrel or holding it against the brush.
 Air is then pushed over the strands, combined with highly controlled heat, to dry and style hair without ever subjecting it to the searing temperatures of hot styling tools.
 You can set the hair using a cool-shot button or just flick it back off and out drops a shiny curl, bouncy wave or perfectly smoothed section of hair.
 It really is very satisfying and positively mouse-like in volume compared with your average hair dryer.

 Most of the attachments are novice-friendly, but there’s definitely a knack to using the waving barrels, which you probably won't master first time.
 But I found the sleek sexiness of the device more than enough motivation to keep trying and, by the third go, I had cracked it, after which my usual curling tong was starting to look outdated and more than a little damaging in my eyes.